NBC Logo

 NBC Logo 1956-1975

-At this time, another version of the logo appeared – a color one, in the form of a peacock.
-For the first time, he accompanied the western “Laramie,” so he was popularly nicknamed “Laramie peacock.”
-It was designed by John J. Graham and Herb Lubalin from Sudler & Hennessey.
+At this time, another version of the logo appeared – a color in the form of a peacock.
+He accompanied the western “Laramie” for the first time, so he was popularly nicknamed “Laramie peacock.”
+John J. Graham and Herb Lubalin designed it from Sudler & Hennessey.
 The emblem is an exotic white bird that stands against the backdrop of an open tail.
-It has 11 multi-colored stripes, repeated twice.
+It has 11multicoloredd stripes, repeated twice.
 At the end of each is a small ball with a sharp spike, symbolizing the tip of a long feather.
-The paints repeat the colors of the rainbow and go in the same sequence: red, orange, yellow, green, blue, violet (there is only one in the logo – the central one).
+The paints repeat the rainbow colors and go in the same sequence: red, orange, yellow, green, blue, and violet (there is only one in the logo – the central one).

 1958 – 1975